 I know what it is like to be a patient.
 At age 10, I was diagnosed with lupus (an auto-immune disease).
 Around 10 years ago, following a stressful few years where my own self-care fell to the side, I had a flare-up of lupus.
 Both times, Naturopathic medicine helped me heal.
 I understand what it feels like to navigate the medical system and anxiously wait for a test result after my father’s diagnosis with cancer.
 I have been through the trauma of an emotionally abusive relationship… and the pain and transformation after a car accident.
-I know what it’s like to be in a situation where you disconnect from yourself.
+I know what it is like to be in a situation where you disconnect from yourself.
 I have been brought to my knees, lived through many “dark nights of the soul,” and have been taken to a place I had heard about in my patients’ stories and in my education.
 Life experiences have taught me how to allow myself to receive help, after admitting to myself that I cannot do it on my own.

 Having experienced burn-out before, I try to practice what I suggest to my patients – to listen to my body, trust my body, and to allow myself the time and space to take care of myself first.
-Dancing, being in nature, my tribe, writing, music, travelling, healthy vegetarian cooking, meditation, yoga, photography, and painting are my healers.
+Dancing, being in nature, my community, writing, music, travelling, healthy vegetarian cooking, meditation, yoga, photography, and painting is my medicine.

 All of these experiences have brought me to where I am now.
 I share all of this to tell you – I understand… I know what it feels like to have your life affected by health challenges… I know what it feels like to be seen, heard, and to heal.